xmaysonnave/tiddlywiki-ipfs/README.md

 According to the `ipfs-companion` [README.md](https://github.com/ipfs-shipyard/ipfs-companion/blob/master/README.md), `This add-on enables everyone to access IPFS resources the way they were meant: from locally running IPFS node :-)`.

+The `IPFS Companion` support is [Temporarily Disabled](http://docs-beta.ipfs.io.ipns.localhost:8080/how-to/companion-window-ipfs/#window-ipfs-is-currently-disabled) and will be back in Q3 2020.

 #### Supported ENS Ethereum Networks

 <a name="ens-ethereum-network"/>